Pixelz22/InfiniteCraft/README.md

-# InfiniteTree - The ultimate companion to InfinteCraft
+# InfiniteTree - The ultimate companion to InfiniteCraft

 Ever wanted to know the quickest way to craft anything?
 Well, InfiniteTree is here for you.